Spirit of Saint Angela

 Or an alumna whose joy shines bright in their professional and personal life?

 About the Award

 The Ursuline Academy Spirit of Saint Angela Alumnae Award has been established to honor alumnae whose life, work, and dedication to the service of others demonstrates a strong integration of the Ursuline mission with the faith, courage, and joy of Saint Angela.
 Award recipients will embody the spirit of St. Angela Merici and exemplify the values of respect, compassion, intellectual curiosity, faith, and integrity in their personal and professional lives.

 Award recipients will be any alumnae of Ursuline Academy who have distinguished themselves by significant professional achievements or outstanding community service.
 Their accomplishments and contributions should be notable as ones that defy expectations and help move the world to a better place.
 Recipients will be women of courage whose lives and actions embody the spirit of St. Angela - those who have gone above and beyond to make a positive impact in their communities, and who live by ethical standards and the guiding principle of Serviam.

 Guidelines and Nomination Process

-Ursuline alumnae or community members may nominate any other alumna of Ursuline Academy through June 30th of the award year.
+Ursuline alumnae or community members may nominate any other alumna of Ursuline Academy.
 Spirit of Saint Angela recipients will be announced prior to and recognized at An Evening for Ursuline, the school's annual gala.
-Selection of award winners is made by the President of Ursuline Academy, Chief Advancement Officer, Director of Alumnae Relations, and Director of Mission.
+Selection of award winners is made by the Head of School, Alumnae Relations, and Campus Ministry Office.

-Click here to nominiate an alumna for the Spirit of St. Angela Award
+Click here to nominate an alumna for the Spirit of St. Angela Award